 2. Determine if costs will change

-In 2012, the average size of a PEO client company was 20 people, the National Association of Professional Employer Organizations reported.
-Yet by hiring a larger organization, those small businesses were often entitled to better health care coverage and other perks they normally would not have earned if they had negotiated those plans on their own.
+In 2015, the average size of a PEO client company was 22.5 people, the National Association of Professional Employer Organizations reported.
+Yet by partnering with a PEO, those small businesses were often entitled to better health care coverage and other perks they normally would not have earned if they had negotiated those plans on their own.
 PEOs can negotiate better deals for rates because they qualify for pricing benefits given to large businesses.

 Once a company is large enough that it no longer needs a PEO, the business’s finance department should communicate with insurance and 401(k) providers to determine if rates will change.

-Additionally, factor in the money saved by not paying the PEO.
-The average business will pay a PEO $700 to $2,000 per employee per year, independent human resources consultant Amy Grimmer told The Wall Street Journal.
+Don’t neglect to factor in the money saved by not paying the PEO.
+The average business will pay a PEO $900 to $1,500 per employee per year.

 3. Handling new HR needs